giacecco/JSRulez/README.md

   action: function () { console.log("Buy a present for myself"); } },
 ```

-If you run these two rules using the _runAll_ method the output is:
+If you run these rules using the _runAll_ method the output is:

 ```
 Buy a present for myself